 A few years back, an awesome event happened on Twitter that perfectly highlights the power of exceptional customer service and giving personalized responses.
 Peter Shankman playfully tweeted at Morton’s Steakhouse, asking if they could meet him at Newark Airport with a porterhouse steak upon his plane’s landing.

-While Shankman’s tweet was clearly made in good fun, and it’s unlikely he would have held any grudges against Morton’s had they not fulfilled his somewhat outlandish request, what happened next was nothing short of extraordinary.
+While Shankman’s tweet was made in good fun, and it’s unlikely he would have held any grudges against Morton’s had they not fulfilled his somewhat outlandish request, what happened next was nothing short of extraordinary.
 Upon his arrival, a Morton’s server was waiting for him, steak in hand.

 Recently, fans of Taylor Swift gathered in droves at the SoFi Stadium in Los Angeles for a concert that held a special significance for the family of NBA legend Kobe Bryant.
 Vanessa Bryant, Kobe’s widow, brought their daughters to the concert as a tribute to her late husband and daughter, Gigi, who tragically lost their lives in a helicopter crash in 2020.

-As part of her performance, Taylor Swift has a tradition during her “The Eras Tour”.
+As part of her performance, Taylor Swift has a tradition during her “The Eras Tour.”
 While energetically performing her hit song “22”, she makes her way down the stage, and at the end of the number, she presents a young fan with her signature black top hat.

 On this particular night, during her first of six performances at SoFi Stadium, it was Kobe Bryant’s young daughter, Bianka who was the lucky recipient of this special gesture.
 A video capturing this heartwarming exchange quickly went viral.
 Swift and Bianka shared a brief conversation before Swift placed the hat on Bianka’s head.

 International travel with cell phone plans is historically known to be a pain.
 T-Mobile breaks that mold, though.
 T-Mobile’s international roaming options are built to keep you in touch no matter where you go.
-With 5GB of fast and free data available in over 215 countries and places, T-Mobile’s goal is to make sure you can stay connected with your loved ones, keep up with work, or share your adventures on social media without blowing your bill up.
+With 5 GB of fast and free data available in over 215 countries and places, T-Mobile’s goal is to ensure you can stay connected with your loved ones, keep up with work, or share your adventures on social media without blowing your bill up.

-Transforming customer errors into opportunities
+Zappos transforms customer errors into opportunities

 How to provide great customer service—tips for businesses